-As COVID-19 dominates domestic and international headlines – open, transparent and timely communication is the key to reducing anxiety amongst business travelers.
-Words like pandemic and epidemic can create unnecessary fear, so business managers need to take the lead to reassure travelers that their well being is paramount.
+As COVID-19 dominates domestic and international headlines – open, transparent and timely communication is the key to reducing anxiety amongst business travellers.
+Words like pandemic and epidemic can create unnecessary fear, so business managers need to take the lead to reassure travellers that their wellbeing is paramount.

 Communicate openly and regularly

 The inherent uncertainty around COVID-19 is naturally unsettling, which is why factual and timely updates are important.
 Keeping the lines of communication open with your employees and travellers also sends a clear message that you take their health – and that of your clients – very seriously.
 Clearly communicate your preparedness and any new strategies you are putting in place.

 Understanding the concerns of travellers is important.
 As essential business travel for work-related means remains the only mandated reason for international travel from the India at time of writing, being aware of the concerns of both current and future travellers is paramount.

 Recognise that some travellers will also experience increased anxiety due to the possibility of their travel being disrupted mid-trip.
 The potential for delays and cancellations can create concern as travellers fear the possibility of being away from for longer than expected.
 With the international situation changing so quickly, suspended services and country entry bans can catch travellers unaware.
 The recent proliferation of mandated quarantines in various countries can also have a tangible impact on the traveller experience.

 Keep to the facts

 Reassure travellers that good hygiene is very effective against contracting the virus, and FCM’s trusted air and land suppliers have been implementing COVID-19 protocols to improve traveller safety.
 It’s essential for travellers to understand the current laws on COVID-19 in the destination country, such as mandated mask wearing, before starting their journey.
 Knowing the facts will make the on-trip experience easier.